bthuilot/bthuilot.github.io/_posts/2024-05-24-docker-secrets.md

 # MY_API_KEY=testing
 ```

 This happens because line 7 of the Dockerfile copies all contents of the current directory into the docker images.
 The remediation for this would be to be carefully about your `COPY` statements, and leverage [`.dockerignore` files ](https://docs.docker.com/build/building/context/#dockerignore-files) (similar to a .gitignore file).
-In the example above adding the line `.env` to your `.dockerignore` file, or changing the copy to `COPY main.go /app/main.go` to only include the source code.
+In the example above, the user could add the line `.env` to your `.dockerignore` file, or changing the copy to `COPY main.go /app/main.go` to only include the source code.

-Additionally be careful of the output of any commands (i.e. running a build step that produces artifacts with sensitive values).
+Additionally the user should be careful of the output of any commands (i.e. running a build step that produces artifacts with sensitive values).
 Leveraging [Multi-Stage builds](https://docs.docker.com/build/building/multi-stage/) is a good way to ensure that only the nessecary artifacts are copied to the released docker image after build.

 Refactoring the `Dockerfile` above to leverage multi build would look like the following